UsherShmiel613/Processing_Coding_Intro/08 Making Methods.md

 <body class="stackedit">
   <div class="stackedit__html"><h1 id="making-methods">08 Making Methods</h1>
 <p>As we have seen from the previous sections, we can write simple instructions for the computer, and the computer will follow these instructions line-by-line.
 A computer will happily continue following these instructions for 10,000 lines.</p>
 <p>However, as humans, we have trouble with long code.
-It become more complex, harder to understand, and harder to keep organized.</p>
+It becomes more complex, harder to understand, and harder to keep organized.</p>
 <p>To make things simpler for us, it is good to group code together into logical chunks.
 These chunks can be easier to organize, and can make a program easier to understand.
 One way that we do this is by writing our own methods.</p>
 <p>Creating our own functions allows us to organize our code into smaller chunks and treat complicated tasks as a single step.</p>
 <p>We can also use predefined functions that Processing calls automatically do do things like perform animations and get user input.</p>